📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Title Summary statistics from genome wide association studies for Cleft Collective

-Description We are in the process of generating genome wide association study summary statistics of mothers of children born with a cleft compared to controls, which will be available to other researchers
+Description We have generated genome wide association study summary statistics of children born with a cleft compared to controls, which is now available to other researchers.

 Type Of Material Database/Collection of data